aronpc/youtube-comments-dump/README.md

 ## Usage

+### Fetch Comments (All-in-one)

-To fetch comments from a YouTube video, use the following command:
+To fetch comments from a YouTube video in a single step (download and parse), use the following command:

 ```bash
 php bin/console youtube:fetch-comments VIDEO_ID